ong ago on October 20th 1905 Frederic Dannay was born in Brooklyn, N.Y. Although he spend most

 Ellery was in the beginning a kind of idealization of what Manny and I wanted to be ourselves when we were 23.
 As time went on and our collaboration became a matter of decades, presumably we grew more mature and interested in more serious aspects of life, including those having to do with social conscience.
 And, since Ellery remained a reflection of ourselves, he changed too.

 It's true that critics tend to harp on our early books, but my guess is that after I'm gone, they may catch up with the later ones and find that, after all, they're the better ones.
-And on the Eight Day was a quite daring attempt to put the spiritual qualities of religion into the strict framework of the detective story; it was published here in 1964 to a very cool reception.
+And on the Eighth Day was a quite daring attempt to put the spiritual qualities of religion into the strict framework of the detective story; it was published here in 1964 to a very cool reception.
 Last year it was published in France as a new book and it won the Grand Prix.
 Perhaps critics are already catching up.

 (From The New York Magazine: The